 Tulo is an affordable budget mattress that's made entirely of foam and comes in three firmness levels

-It’s no secret that the bed in a box mattress concept has exploded in the last few years.
-However, some consumers are unaware that Mattress Firm, one of the largest mattress retailers in the United States, also offers an online mattress called Tulo, which competes with Casper, Tuft & Needle, Purple, and others.
+It's no secret that the bed in a box mattress concept has exploded in the last few years.
+However, some consumers are unaware that Mattress Firm, one of the largest mattress retailers in the United States, also offers the Tulo Mattress, which competes with Casper, Tuft & Needle, Purple, and others.

 Up To $300 Off

 Consumers who want to choose among different firmness options